open-keychain/open-keychain.github.io/faq/index.md

 It's not a problem with OpenKeychain, we correctly reject the key because its self-certificates are either invalid, or have wrong flags.

 This issue has been reported before ([#996](https://github.com/open-keychain/open-keychain/issues/996), [#1003](https://github.com/open-keychain/open-keychain/issues/1003), [#1026](https://github.com/open-keychain/open-keychain/issues/1026)), and can be assumed to affect a large number of users.
-The bug in gpg has been fixed in gpg 2.1.0, but that version is as of now [only deployed in debian experimental](https://packages.debian.org/search?keywords=gnupg2), not even sid.
+The bug in gpg has been fixed in gpg 2.1.0, but that version is currently [only deployed in debian experimental and sid (unstable)](https://packages.debian.org/search?lang=en&keywords=gnupg2).
-Another [bug report](https://bugs.g10code.com/gnupg/issue1817) has been opened to backport the fix, so we hope this gets fixed soonish.
+Another [bug report](https://dev.gnupg.org/T1817) was opened in 2015 to backport the fix, but it looks highly unlikely.

+The suggested workaround is to repair your key using 2.1 if possible:

+> You can of course repair it using 2.1 because there --export-secret-key takes the public key and only adds the secret parameters.

 ## A wrong primary user id is shown when searching on a Keyserver